dankrad/legendreprf/bounties.md

 &nbsp;&nbsp;For either

 * a sub-exponential, i.e. $$2^{(\log p)^c}$$ for some $$0<c<1$$, classical key recovery algorithm that extracts the key $$K$$ using inputs chosen by the attacker[^1]
-* a security proof which reduces the Lgendre pseudo-random function distinguishing problem to a well-known computational hardness assumption (see below)
+* a security proof which reduces the Legendre pseudo-random function distinguishing problem to a well-known computational hardness assumption (see below)

 ### $ 6,000